Our Services

 Undiagnosed sleep apnea is more common than many people realize.
 It can increase anesthesia risks because it affects breathing patterns.

 If you snore loudly, feel exhausted during the day, or wake up gasping for air, it's important to identify this condition before your procedure.
-You can use Ubie's free AI-powered Sleep Apnea Syndrome symptom checker to assess your risk in just a few minutes — helping your CRNA create the safest anesthesia plan tailored to your needs.
+Taking a free symptom assessment can help you understand your symptoms in just 3 minutes and provide personalized insights to discuss with your CRNA — ensuring they can create the safest anesthesia plan tailored to your specific health needs.

 If the symptom check suggests concern, speak to a doctor before your procedure.